philip-mohsen/telecom/docs/mindmaps.md

 > ⚠ **Disclaimer:**
 > This is a personal research project compiling publicly available information about telecom services.
-It does not include any internal data, confidential business strategies, or proprietary insights from any telecom company.All included information is sourced from publicly accessible materials, industry standards, and general telecom knowledge.
+It does not include any internal data, confidential business strategies, or proprietary insights from any telecom company.
+All included information is sourced from publicly accessible materials, industry standards, and general telecom knowledge.
 ## Table of Contents
 - [Technology](#technology)
 - [Services](#services)